jswithalex/BACE-Winter2015/best_practices.md

 + CSS
 + JavaScript

-So keeping your variable names consistent and naming them appropriately will be a great when your html/css/javascript pages grow.
+So keeping your variable names consistent and naming them appropriately will reduce complexity as your html/css/javascript pages grow.

 ## Outline your plan first